MattDierick/devsecops-nap/README.md

 If you are interested to understand the NAP Policy tree, please look at here : https://github.com/MattDierick/devsecops-nap/tree/main/nginx-nap/etc/nginx/nap-files/policies

 This tree has been created by Jeppe.
 It represents a piece of the policy, up to you to complete it with more branches and settings.

-**Known bug** : botDefense reference does not work.
-Engineering working it, so bot config blob set in the main policy blob.

 ## Rolling upgrade